Creating a green kitchen: From resource planning to maintenance

 Install an energy-efficient exhaust hood above the stove that vents to the outside to remove fumes and increase fresh air.
 A fan that can move 100 cubic feet of air per minute is appropriate for an average kitchen, according to the U.S. Environmental Protection Agency, but your needs will depend on your stove and the size of your kitchen.
 Sealing leaks around window frames with low-VOC (volatile organic compounds) caulk or weather stripping will give you more control over ventilation and air quality.

 Gas stoves emit nitrogen oxides, carbon monoxide, sulfur dioxide, and other harmful compounds directly into your kitchen, requiring more energy for ventilation and for heating or cooling to condition replacement air.
 Electric stoves do not directly pollute your kitchen, but their electricity use creates more total global pollution.
 Gas and electric stoves have roughly similar energy efficiencies when electricity transmission losses are considered.
 New electric stoves are getting more energy-efficient (convection ovens and induction-element ranges are the most efficient), and electricity sources may get cleaner.
-Gas stoves cost about half as much to operate, depending on energy prices, though both types cost a matter of cents per hour, according to California’s Consumer Energy Center.
+Gas stoves cost about half as much to operate, depending on energy prices, though both types cost a matter of cents per hour.
 Given these complexities, we cannot offer a simple recommendation, but it’s worth considering these differences if you are in the market for a new stove.

 Lead is still widespread in drinking water, despite regulation.
 Lead affects children most severely, delaying physical or mental development, and can cause kidney problems or high blood pressure in adults.
 It is used mainly in solder to connect pipes, and in plumbing pipes themselves in houses built before 1930.
 Water filters can remove various compounds; see Water Filter Comparisons for a list of popular filters and the compounds they remove.